tsoding/jai-wasm/README.md

 ## Contribution

-If you have any questions or suggestions feel free to file an Issue or a PR.
+If you have any questions, suggestions or something is not documented well feel free to file an Issue or a PR.